DeRaafMedia/ProjectIrrationalMondriaan-Two-lines-/README.md

 ![alt tag](https://github.com/DeRaafMedia/ProjectIrrationalMondriaan-Two-lines-/blob/master/bin/data/Irrational Mondriaan.png)

 (This specific painitng is sound reactive.
 The two lines changes over a longer periode of time.
-Viewer needs to yell long and hard for the full effect)
+Viewer needs to yell long and hard for the full effect.
+[Example with music -->](http://youtu.be/3wLd2m-mYJI))

 Written and only tested with Mac OS X Yosemite, Xcode 6.1 and I used a Nightly Build openFrameworks (wanted to test some new upcoming functionality)